-For 21 years, Hynes served as the Director of Costumes for New York City Ballet.
-Recognized as a leading authority in the reproduction of important historical ballet works, she is a leading authority in the accurate recreation of the original designs for Balanchine and Robbins ballet costumes.
-Hynes has assisted many companies both in the U.S. and abroad including the Royal Danish Ballet in Copenhagen, Denmark; Ballet de l'Opéra National de Paris, France; Théâtre du Capitole, Toulouse, France; The Bavarian State Ballet, Munich, Germany; The Cincinnati Ballet, Ohio; San Francisco Ballet, California; The Birmingham Royal Ballet, Birmingham, England; The Royal Ballet, London, England; Miami City Ballet, Florida; La Scala Theatre Ballet, Milan, Italy; Dutch National Ballet, Amsterdam; Hamburg Ballet, Germany; Staatsballett Berlin, Germany; Sempperoper Dresden in Germany and the Mariinsky Ballet, Saint Petersburg, Russia.
+For 21 years, Hynes served as the Director of Costumes for the New York City Ballet.
+Recognized as a leading authority in the reproduction of important historical ballet works, her expertise enables her to direct the accurate recreation of original designs for Balanchine and Robbins ballets.
+Hynes has assisted many companies both in the U.S. and abroad, including the Royal Danish Ballet in Copenhagen, Denmark; Ballet de l'Opéra National de Paris, France; Théâtre du Capitole, Toulouse, France; The Bavarian State Ballet, Munich, Germany; The Cincinnati Ballet, Ohio; San Francisco Ballet, California; The Birmingham Royal Ballet, Birmingham, England; The Royal Ballet, London, England; Miami City Ballet, Florida; La Scala Theatre Ballet, Milan, Italy; Dutch National Ballet, Amsterdam; Hamburg Ballet, Germany; Staatsballett Berlin, Germany; Sempperoper Dresden in Germany and the Mariinsky Ballet, Saint Petersburg, Russia.

 THEATRICAL AND OPERA DESIGN

 Hynes’ theatrical designs include two Broadway productions at Circle in the Square Theatre: On Borrowed Time, directed by George C. Scott, and George Bernard Shaw’s Getting Married, as well as a dozen plays and musicals at the off-Broadway York Theatre.
-Her opera designs include La Gioconda at The Metropolitan Opera in New York City, featured in Christopher Wheeldon’s "Dance of the Hours"; and The Music Master, Gerard Schwarz, conducting.
+Her opera designs include La Gioconda at The Metropolitan Opera in New York City, featured in Christopher Wheeldon’s "Dance of the Hours"; and The Music Master, with conductor Gerard Schwarz.

 ARTWORK AND PUBLICATIONS

-Featured in a podcast, produced and hosted by former New York City 1010 WINS radio anchor Sandie Klein, and aptly named "Conversations with Creative Women," Ms. Hynes articulately discusses her years of experience leading to a distinguished and prominent career as a prominent ballet designer.
+Featured in a podcast, produced and hosted by former New York City 1010 WINS radio anchor Sandie Klein, and aptly named "Conversations with Creative Women," Ms. Hynes engaged with Ms. Klein to discuss her years of experience – leading to a distinguished and prominent career as a prominent ballet designer.

 Ms. Hynes was featured on San Francisco Ballet's Meet the Artist Interview Podcasts before the premiere of Christopher Wheeldon's "Number Nine."

-In fall of 2010, Ms. Hynes was invited with another colleague to give a presentation entitled, "See the Music - Hear the Dance" in Florence, Italy at the Second Costume Colloquium celebrating dress for dance.
+In the fall of 2010, Ms. Hynes and colleague Mimi Maxmen were invited to give a presentation entitled, "See the Music - Hear the Dance" in Florence, Italy, at the Second Costume Colloquium celebrating dress for the dance.

-Her proudest accomplishments are her two children, both artists and her marriage to husband Jim Zulakis for 38 years.
+Her proudest accomplishments are her two children, both artists, and her marriage to her husband Jim Zulakis since 1980.